7th Abia State House of Assembly

 The 7th Abia State House of Assembly was Inaugurated on Monday 10 June 2019 after a Proclamation by the Abia State Governor Dr. Okezie Victor Ikpeazu.
 Formed after the Governorship and State House of Assembly Elections of Saturday 9 March 2019 and inaugurated on Monday 10 June 2019, the Representatives of the Assembly were elected from 24 constituencies with the majority being members of the People's Democratic Party.
-The elected Speaker is Chinedum Enyinnaya Orji representing Umuahia Central State Constituency.
+The elected Speaker is Chinedum Orji representing Umuahia Central State Constituency.